Gaelan/Gaelan.github.io/train-apps.md

 Note that Railboard uses the passenger-facing Darwin system, while RTT and OTT use internal data from Network Rail, the infrastructure operator.
 This means they sometimes provide different information; for example, sometimes cancellations appear on one before the other.
 It's worth keeping an eye on both when things get hairy.

-**[BRtimes](https://www.brtimes.com) and [BRfares](https://www.brfares.com)** are excellent frontends to the National Rail timetable and fare data, respectively.
+**[BRtimes](https://www.brtimes.com) and [BRfares](https://www.brfares.com)** are frontends to the National Rail timetable and fare data, respectively.
 These are my favorite tools for getting a rough sense of what a journey would look like, but note that neither of them have access to real-time data.
 BRtimes won't tell you about on-the-day cancellations or delays, and BRfares can only give you the theoretical price levels for a ticket, not what the price will be for advance tickets for a given train on a specific day.

 Any train company will sell you tickets for any mainline train at the same prices, but **[TrainSplit](https://trainsplit.com)** is often able to find cheaper prices by using a combination of tickets.
 It also has good search tools that can be used to massage it into booking you an unusual route.
 Railboard (mentioned above) also sells tickets via TrainSplit (and thus gets the same prices), but I usually prefer the website unless I'm booking on the go.